NodeSecure/report/README.md

 </div>

-Project created to generate periodic security reports (HTML and PDF formats).
-It use [@nodesecure/scanner](https://github.com/NodeSecure/scanner) under the hood to fetch all required datas.
+This project is designed to generate periodic security reports in both HTML and PDF formats.
+It leverages the [@nodesecure/scanner](https://github.com/NodeSecure/scanner)  to retrieve all necessary data.

 |               Screen1                |               Screen2                |
 | :----------------------------------: | :----------------------------------: |